sindresorhus/sindresorhus.github.com/source/content/apps/menu-bar-spacing.md

 The app includes a Shortcuts action, enabling automated spacing adjustments for various scenarios.

+**The app only needs to be run once to set the spacing and can then be uninstalled.
+The settings persists.**

 This app can potentially replace Bartender/Ice for some users.
 It also lets you fit more of my [menu bar apps](/apps/menu-bar) in your menu bar.

 ![Download count](https://img.shields.io/github/downloads/sindresorhus/menu-bar-spacing-meta/total?color=3e65d0)